ortonBio/myblog.github.io/_posts/2025-10-04-will-napolini-tailoring-quick-start-guide.md

 {% include tip-card.html
    icon="💡"
    title="Note:"
-   text="[Dawnthread Lining](https://www.wowhead.com/spell=446991) recipe can be bought on the Auction House.
+   text="<a href='https://www.wowhead.com/spell=446991' target='_blank'>Dawnthread Lining</a> recipe can be bought on the Auction House.
 It requires a SKILL level of 35 to learn."
 %}

 If you have a lot of alts, crafting bags like [The Severed Satchel](https://www.wowhead.com/spell=454431/the-severed-satchel) might be the best option.